 No. An X12 271 response from a health plan does not guarantee that the health plan will reimburse the provider for health services if a claim is submitted.

 Yes.
 Many health plans have a single deductible that applies to all benefits provided under that health plan.
 When this is the situation, a health plan should return a deductible amount only on the EB segment with Service Type Code 30.
 The CAQH CORE 154: Eligibility & Benefits (270/271) Data Content Rule Version 1.1.0 requires the use of code "C" Deductible in EB01-1390 Eligibility or Benefit Information data element and use of EB07-782 Monetary Amount to indicate the dollar amount of the deductible for the type of service specified in EB03-1365 service type code.
 Since Service Type Code 30 is defined to mean health plan benefit coverage, this is the service type code that must be used when returning a global or universal deductible amount that applies to the health plan.

-Phase I CAQH CORE does not address pre-determination.
+The Phase I CAQH CORE Operating Rules do not address pre-determination.

 Code 52 is specific to hospital emergency services; Code 86 is general.
 CAQH CORE selected Code 86 so that emergency services provided in outpatient/urgent care/walk-in facilities would be included.
 Code 86 is what is required to be returned.
 When a health plan has different deductible amounts for hospital emergency medical services they may return an additional EB segment using Service Type Code 52 Hospital-Emergency Medical in addition to the EB segment using Code 86.